God's Majesty in Education

 Children's Classes - Preschool through 6th Grade

 Our children's curriculum is from Desiring God Ministries.
 The purpose of the curriculum is stated well: "The greatest need children have is to know and cherish the infinite value of God.
 We want children to become so acquainted with the Word of God that they treasure Him alone as the One who saves and satisfies the heart.
 The goal of the curriculum is to fuel spiritual desire in children by exalting the greatness and worth of God and His glorious work through Christ."
 This curriculum supports our mission to nourish God's people in the Word of God by declaring the sovereign majesty of God through proclamation, exaltation and education for the glory of God.
+(Preschool classes meet in the hallway of main building.
+K-6th grade meet in the portable building.)

 Junior High Students - Treasuring God's Word

 What makes the Bible unique?
 Can I be confident that the Bible is the Word of God?
 What's the big story of the Bible?
 This study takes students on a journey of discovering the uniqueness of the Bible, why it can be trusted, and how it is one unified story of God's redemption through Christ.
-We will learn about genres of biblical literature, how to interpret Scripture, and students will be challenged to know God more deeply by hearing and doing His Word.
+We will learn about genres of biblical literature, how to interpret scripture and students will be changed to know God more deeply by hearing and doing His Word.

 Senior High Students - Bible Study Methods and Hermeneutics